moteus/lua-llthreads2/README.md

 assert(v == 1)

 local thread = Threads.new({
-  -- this is thread code gets changed arguments function(a, b)
+  -- this thread code gets changed arguments function(a, b)
     assert(1 == a)
     assert(2 == b)